jeff4/bionotes.github.io/_comp/makemore.md

 * Wrestled with getting the '@' matrix multiplier operator to work.
 Tried torch.bmm(), and torch.matmul() as well.
 And keep getting gthe same result!
 Multiplying \[5,27] * [27,1] matrices should result in a [5,1] matrix.
 But Andrej is using broadcasting or something to generate a \[27, 5] output tensor.
 (27 rows, 5 columns as output)

 ## 23 April 2023
+* finished up to import random. note that torch.Size is a little different than Andrej

+## 25 April 2023
+* Completed to just before declaration of loss variable